bhaskar-anil/server-application-test-6/README.md

 ### Solution
  __Note__ : Not fully implemented.
- * I have added the code for the security for the refrence, but in disabled mode.
+ * I have added the code for the security in disabled mode.
 Please check the `com.mytaxi.security.SecurityConfig.java` class.